 During the first run of a replication job, Veeam Backup & Replication copies a whole VM image and registers the replicated VM on the target ESXi host.
-In case of replicating to a cluster a host with least VMs registered at the moment will be used.
+In case of replicating to a cluster, a host with least amount of VMs registered at the moment will be used.

 During subsequent runs, the replication job copies only incremental changes, and creates restore points for the VM replica — so the VM can be recovered to the selected state.
 Every restore point is in fact a regular VMware snapshot.